MPH program, Biostatistics

 How did you find your practicum placement?

-In what ways do you think your practicum will inform the next steps in your public health career?
+Has your practicum met your expectations?
+Do you think your practicum will inform the next steps in your public health career?